![]() | |

 If I understand the story correctly, Grandpa Norton’s servant was summoned to court for some crime, and Grandpa bailed him out.
 Due to a misunderstanding about when the court date was scheduled, Grandpa failed to bring his servant to court on the day of the trial.
 As a result, he forfeited the bail and got his servant into even worse trouble than he’d already been in.
 Grandpa Norton wrote to the court explaining, apologizing, and asking that his bail be refunded.
 The court agreed, provided he bring the servant back to court for a new trial date.
 The history doesn’t say what happened to the servant.

-But that was only the start of Grandpa Norton’s apparently frequent involvement with the courts of Martha’s Vineyard.
+But that was only the start of Grandpa Norton’s frequent involvement with the courts of Martha’s Vineyard.
 He served as constable for a while, but appears more often in civil cases as both plaintiff and defendant.

 Grandpa Norton's tannery was near the Great Pond. |

-His last and apparently only criminal offense is fascinating: He joined in the “Dutch Rebellion,” an ill-fated move among a group of Martha’s Vineyard residents to reject English government (which declared them to be part of the New York colony) and instead establish governmental ties with Massachusetts (a more self-governing colony with greater political and religious freedoms.)
-It’s one of the weirder little chapters in American history; google “Dutch Rebellion”, 1673, and “Martha’s Vineyard” to learn more.
-Our ancestor was not one of the leaders, so he got off with a fine of 51 pounds and was made to publicly apologize for trying to overthrow the government established by His Majesty the King.
+It’s one of the weirder little chapters in American history; google Dutch Rebellion, 1673, and Martha’s Vineyard to learn more.
+Our ancestor was not one of the leaders, so he got off with a fine of 51 pounds and was made to publicly apologize for trying to overthrow the government of His Majesty the King.
 It would be another century before they were out from under royal rule.

-3371 & 3372 - Benjamin Moore b.
-1640, Salem, MA; d.
-1690 Southold, Long Island and Anne Hampton b.
-1650, Orient, MA; d.
-1726 Southold
+3371 & 3372 - Benjamin Moore b.1640, Salem, MA; d.1690 Southold, Long Island and Anne Hampton b.1650, Orient, MA; d.1726 Southold

-3373 & 3374 - Caleb Horton b.
-1642 Southold; d.
-1702 Cutchogue Long Island and Abigail Hallock b.
-1642 Southold; d.
-1679 Cutchogue Long Island.
+3373 & 3374 - Caleb Horton b.1642 Southold; d.1702 Cutchogue Long Island and Abigail Hallock b.1642 Southold; d.1679 Cutchogue Long Island.

 Both Caleb and Abigail were born into leading settler families of Southold, Long Island.
 See their parents' stories (#6747-6750) for details.

-3375 & 3376 - Richard Brown b.
-1627 England; d.
-1685 Southold, Long Island and Hannah King b.
-1629 England; d.
-1698 Southold, Long Island
+3375 & 3376 - Richard Brown b.1627 England; d.1685 Southold, Long Island and Hannah King b.1629 England; d.1698 Southold, Long Island

 Richard was among the original, and eventually wealthiest, founders of Southold, Long Island, a group that included the Youngs, Kinge, and Tuthill families (additional ancestors).
 He had served in various capacities--lieutenant, sergeant, and ensign in the Suffolk County militia.